 I qualified as a physiotherapist over 20 years ago, where training was focused on finding the cause of the problem and learning how to ‘fix’ it.
-Sometimes this worked well, but often not (if the problem had been going on for some time and previous treatments had failed to work).
+Sometimes this worked well, but often not, if the problem was complex, had been going on for some time and previous treatments had failed to work.
 I also started to see people with more widespread and multiple pain areas, where the pain was having a significant impact on their daily life, and I did not have the tools to really help them.

-When I moved to Swindon in 2006, I was lucky to work with a great mentor and teacher, who taught me about persistent pain, and the importance of looking at the whole person, and other significant and influencing factors around sleep, stress, the person’s understanding of pain, beliefs around it, current coping strategies, activity levels, work issues, support structures, and whether they felt able to move towards the things that were important to them.
+When I moved to Swindon in 2006, I was lucky to work with a great mentor and teacher, who taught me about persistent pain, and the importance of looking at the whole person, and other significant and influencing factors around sleep, stress, the person’s understanding of pain, beliefs around it, current coping strategies, activity levels, work issues, support structures, and whether they felt able to do the things that they value.

 Book a Free 20-minute Introductory Call

 This call is an opportunity to ask any questions, and for me to find out more about you and the kind of help you are looking for.
 Together we can discuss the prospect of working together, and how this might look.